 A person who is infected with CJD may have abnormal prion protein in their body for years before becoming ill.
+The abnormal prion protein could spread to other patients, if during that time the person:

-If that person has an operation, or donates blood, tissues, or organs, during that time, the abnormal prion protein that causes CJD could spread to other patients.
+- has an operation; or - donates blood, tissues, or organs.